Deep Single Image Deraining using An Asymetric Cycle Generative and Adversarial Framework: Abstract

 \section{Abstract}

-Single image deraining has been an important topic in low-level computer vision tasks.
-The atmospheric veiling effect (which is generated by rain accumulation, similar to fog) usually appears with the rain.
-Most deep learning-based single image deraining methods mainly focus on rain streak removal by disregarding this effect, which leads to low-quality deraining performance.
-In addition, these methods are trained only on synthetic data, hence they do not take into account real-world rainy images.
-To address the above issues, we propose a novel unsupervised attentive-adversarial learning framework (UALF) for single image deraining that trains on both synthetic and real rainy images while simultaneously capturing both rain streaks and rain accumulation features.
-UALF consists of a Rain-fog2Clean (R2C) transformation block and a Clean2Rain-fog (C2R) transformation block.
-In R2C, to better characterize the rain-fog fusion feature and to achieve high-quality deraining performance, we employ an attention rain-fog feature extraction network (ARFE) to exploit the self-similarity of global and local rain-fog information by learning the spatial feature correlations.
-Moreover, to improve the transformation ability of C2R, we design a rain-fog feature decoupling and reorganization network (RFDR) by embedding a rainy image degradation model and a mixed discriminator to preserve richer texture details.
-Extensive experiments on benchmark rain-fog and rain datasets show that UALF outperforms state-of-the-art deraining methods.
-We also conduct defogging performance evaluation experiments to further demonstrate the effectiveness of UALF.
+In reality, rain and fog are often present at the same time, which can greatly reduce the clarity and quality of the scene image.
+However, most unsupervised single image deraining methods mainly focus on rain streak removal by disregarding the fog, which leads to low-quality deraining performance.
+In addition, the samples are rather homogeneous generated by these methods and lack diversity, resulting in poor results in the face of complex rain scenes.
+To address the above issues, we propose a novel Asymetric Cycle Generative and Adversarial framework (ACGF) for single image deraining that trains on both synthetic and real rainy images while simultaneously capturing both rain streaks and fog features.
+ACGF consists of a Rain-fog2Clean (R2C) transformation block and a Clean2Rain-fog (C2R) transformation block.
+The former consists of parallel rain removal path and rain-fog feature extraction path by the rain and derain-fog network and the attention rain-fog feature extraction network (ARFE) , while the latter only contains a synthetic rain transformation path.
+In rain-fog feature extraction path, to better characterize the rain-fog fusion feature, we employ an ARFE to exploit the self-similarity of global and local rain-fog information by learning the spatial feature correlations.
+Moreover, to improve the translational capacity of C2R and the diversity of models, we design a rain-fog feature decoupling and reorganization network (RFDR) by embedding a rainy image degradation model and a mixed discriminator to preserve richer texture details in synthetic rain conversion path.
+Extensive experiments on benchmark rain-fog and rain datasets show that ACGF outperforms state-of-the-art deraining methods.
+We also conduct defogging performance evaluation experiments to further demonstrate the effectiveness of ACGF.